brightzheng100/instana-server-ansible/README.md

 token_secret            = "xxxxxxxxxx"
 ```

-> Recommended to have each mount on a separate SSD.
+> For production installation, Instana recommendeds to have each mount on a separate SSD.

 ```bash
 dir {